-15 90 percent of 20 country offices.
+$^{^{14}}$ 90 percent of 20 country offices.

-16 90 percent of targeted and priority country offices.
+15 90 percent of targeted and priority country offices.

-17 Ibid.
+16 Ibid.

-CCI - Monitoring, identity management and traceability (USD 23.7 million)
+CCI - Monitoring, identity management and traceability (USD 23.7 million) CRITICAL CORPORATE INITIATIVES | CONCEPT NOTE

-Summary Summary Lead Department Programme and Policy Development Department (PD) For Board approval (2024 / 2025 budget) USD 23.7 million (USD 20.9 million / USD 2.8 million) Participating Division(s) Supply Chain Operations (SCO), Research, Assessment and Monitoring Division (RAM), Technology Division (TEC), Programme - Humanitarian and Development Division (PRO), Cash-based Transfers Division (CBT) CCI lifespan Two years (2024-2025) Aligned with corp oorate management priorities Link to management res sults 18 ergency response capabilities (25%) n efficiency and accountability and tion (70%) MR1: Effectiveness in emergencies (75%) MR6: Leverage technology (25%)
+Summary Lead Department Programme and Policy Development Department (PD) For Board approval (2024 / 2025 budget) USD 23.7 million (USD 20.9 million / USD 2.8 million) Participating Division(s) Supply Chain Operations (SCO), Research, Assessment and Monitoring Division (RAM), Technology Division (TEC), Programme - Humanitarian and Development Division (PRO), Cash-based Transfers Division (CBT) CCI lifespan Two years (2024-2025) Aligned with corp orate management priorities Link to management res sults 17 Strengthening emergency response capabilities (25%) Ensuring maximum efficiency and accountability and prioritizing innovation (70%) MR1: Effectiveness in eme MR6: Leverage technolog

-- 32. The operational context of WFP has evolved in terms of both complexity and humanitarian needs.
+- 34. The operational context of WFP has evolved in terms of both complexity and humanitarian needs.
 WFP's ability to effectively and efficiently procure and distribute food to beneficiaries, with the appropriate reporting and monitoring mechanisms in place, remains crucial.
-Taking advantage of new approaches and technologies, WFP's reporting and monitoring mechanisms will be modernized to strengthen accountability and mitigate risks. - 33.
+Taking advantage of new approaches and technologies, WFP's reporting and monitoring mechanisms will be modernized to strengthen accountability and mitigate risks. - 35.
 In 2022, WFP procured over 4 million mt of food (valued at USD 3.2 billion) for distribution to beneficiaries.
 In addition to purchased food, 1.2 million mt of in-kind food donations were handled and distributed by WFP on behalf of donor governments.
 Recent audit observations emanating from the 2022 audited annual accounts of WFP, food diversion challenges in Ethiopia and pressure from donors have amplified the need for urgent corporate attention to be given to commodity tracking and tracing.
-To address this persistent issue and respond to recent findings, a cross-departmental task force, with related divisions and leaders, was established by the Office of the Executive Director to develop an action plan to comprehensively address recurrent issues related to monitoring and identity management. - 34.
+To address this persistent issue and respond to recent findings, a cross-departmental task force, with related divisions and leaders, was established by the Office of the Executive Director to develop an action plan to comprehensively address recurrent issues related to monitoring and identity management. - 36.
 Commodity monitoring and tracking is one of the most significant issues experienced by WFP operations.
 The current process is fragmented and straddles several divisions including SCO, PRO, RAM and the NGO Partnerships Unit.
 At the system level, at least two different systems (LESS and COMET) record different pieces of information.
-With this investment, WFP seeks to simplify the end-to-end process, using technology as an enabler rather than a driver, in order to provide the key elements for programmatic monitoring, modification and reporting processes. - 35.
+With this investment, WFP seeks to simplify the end-to-end process, using technology as an enabler rather than a driver, in order to provide the key elements for programmatic monitoring, modification and reporting processes. - 37.
 Several attempts have been made by different divisions to partially address the challenges, but problems persist, particularly around integration.
-A more seamless and integrated process will empower supply chain, programme, monitoring and partnerships officers, as well as providing country office leadership with information on the status of commodities (from procurement through to "last mile" delivery) to better inform programme design and implementation, drive food procurement and pipeline decisions, respond to donor
+A more seamless and integrated process will empower supply chain, programme, monitoring and partnerships officers, as well as providing country office leadership with information on the status of commodities (from procurement through to "last mile" delivery) to better inform programme design and implementation, drive food procurement and pipeline decisions, respond to donor questions on food delivery status and maintain a feedback loop between commodity purchasing/dispatch and receipt at the beneficiary level.

-18 The corporate priorities and management results listed reflect those registered by each division in the Tagetik dashboard as at 20 July 2023.
+17 The corporate priorities and management results listed reflect those registered by each division in the Tagetik dashboard as at 20 July 2023.

-- questions on food delivery status and maintain a feedback loop between commodity purchasing/dispatch and receipt at the beneficiary level. - 36.
-Modifications have been made to various systems including LESS and COMET to address audit observations.
+38. Modifications have been made to various systems including LESS and COMET to address audit observations.
 However, these modifications on their own have proven to be onerous and add to the burden on field staff without resolving the underlying issues; therefore, a consolidated approach is required, in line with the strategic plan (2022-2025).
 The following deliverables lay out the high-level objectives developed and reviewed by the task force.